Jody Houser: Career

 Houser was brought on to write Mother Panic (2017) for the DC Comics imprint Young Animal after she was asked by editor Molly Mahan to write several sample pages featuring Mother Panic to see if she "could nail [her] voice".
 The series and its title character, Violet Paige, was conceived by Young Animal curator Gerard Way and illustrator Tommy Lee Edwards.
 Houser expanded upon Way's and Edwards' concept to "flesh out" the main character and establish her within Gotham City and the Batman mythos.
 Reviewing the first issue for IGN, Jesse Schedeen wrote that "Mother Panic felt distinctive from the Batman family and surreal".
 In January 2017, Houser co-wrote two Justice League of America one-shot issues with Steve Orlando.
 In 2017 and 2018, Houser was a co-writer on several Supergirl issues during Orlando's run in the DC Rebirth era.
 In 2019, she returned to write the series, with artist Rachael Stott, until the cancellation of the series in 2020.
 During this time, she also wrote the six issue mini-series Harley Quinn and Poison Ivy (2019) with artist Adriana Melo which was part of the Year of the Villain event.

+In 2017, for Marvel Comics, Houser became the writer on the ongoing Amazing Spider-Man: Renew Your Vows (2016) with issue #13 until the series ended in 2018.
+This series was followed by the three-issue limited series Spider-Girls, which Houser wrote for the 2018 comics event Spider-Geddon.
+In 2019, she wrote several one-shots for Marvel Comics and the five-issue limited series The Web of Black Widow (2019).
+In The Beat's "Marvel Rundown", Joe Grunenwald commented that "Houser is, for my money, one of the most consistently solid writers working in comics, and she shows it in this first issue" of The Web of Black Widow; Samantha Puc and AJ Frost also commended Houser's writing both in this issue and more broadly.
+In 2022, Houser wrote a series of connected one-shots, collected as Ms. Marvel: Fists of Justice; each issue featured Ms. Marvel teaming up with a different hero (Wolverine, Moon Knight, and Venom).
+In 2023, Houser returned to the Renew Your Vows characters with a story arc in the digital comic series Spider-Man Unlimited Infinity Comic.

+In 2025, she contributed to the one-shot anthology LA Strong: A Charity Comic for Victims of the LA Wildfires published by Mad Cave Studios.
+The Beat highlighted that all profits will be donated to "comic creators impacted by" the January 2025 Southern California wildfires.
+Also in 2025, Houser announced that she had been working as a writer on the upcoming video game March of Giants.